Curriculum, Instruction and Assessment Cycle

 In the fall of 2013, the MCCPS faculty crafted a definition of performance assessment that reflects the characteristics important to the school.
 This working definition led to a discussion of which assessments align with that definition.
 In order to better understand how this definition applied to our assessments we implement an Assessment Validation Protocol.

-Quality Aligned Instruction
+Aligned Curriculum and Instruction

 Quality Assessment Design

-Quality Data Analysis
+Informed Data Analysis